Car Accidents

 • Lost wages from missed work.

-• Out-of-pocket costs, like Uber rides to appointments.
+• Out-of-pocket expenses including transportation to medical appointments.

-Save everything.
-Every receipt is a building block of your claim.
+Save everything from day one.
+Every receipt is a building block.

-Non-economic damages are just as real, even if they’re harder to quantify.
-These losses reflect the personal toll of your injuries.
-In a Car Accident Lawsuit, they can add significant value, especially in cases involving permanent harm.
-Examples include:
+Non-economic damages are just as real, even if they're harder to quantify.
+These losses reflect the personal toll of your injuries and add significant value to a case involving permanent harm:

-• Loss of companionship (for spouses or partners)
+• Loss of companionship for spouses or long-term partners.

-If you're suffering from car accident injuries that have changed your daily life, non-economic damages deserve serious attention.
+When injuries have changed your daily life, non-economic damages deserve the same evidentiary attention as your medical bills.

-Punitive Damages: When the Defendant Was Outrageously Reckless
+Punitive Damages: When the Defendant's Conduct Was Egregious

 Type of Damage Examples Requires Proof?

-Economic Damages Medical bills, lost wages, and vehicle repair Yes
+Economic Damages Medical bills, lost wages, vehicle repair Yes, receipts, invoices, pay records

-Non-Economic Damages Pain, stress, loss of normal life Yes
+Non-Economic Damages Pain, emotional harm, loss of normal life Yes, medical records, personal journals, testimony

-The stronger your documentation, the more likely your payout reflects your true losses.
+The stronger your documentation, the more likely your recovery reflects your true losses.
+A good attorney builds the full picture of how your life changed, not just a medical bill summary.

-Common Legal Defenses in Florida Car Accident Lawsuit Cases
+Common Legal Defenses in Florida Car Accident Lawsuits

-Florida uses a modified comparative negligence system, as outlined in Fla.
+Florida uses a modified comparative negligence system under Fla.
 Stat. § 768.81.
-If you’re found partly at fault, your award is reduced by that percentage.
-But if you’re more than 50% at fault, you get nothing.
-In a civil lawsuit for a car accident, this defense is used constantly.
-Expect the insurer to claim you:
+If you're found partially at fault, your award is reduced by that percentage.
+If you're more than 50% at fault, you recover nothing.
+In a civil car accident lawsuit, this defense appears constantly.
+Expect the insurer to claim you were texting, speeding, ignoring road signs, or not wearing a seatbelt.
+Your attorney counters with evidence, expert reconstruction, and witness testimony that assigns fault accurately.

 2. Pre-Existing Conditions